If you haven’t started it’s time to get started on your holiday marketing ideas! This is your Social Media Holiday Marketing Guide and More.

 A great platform to start on is Instagram where users can post their photos to a unique hashtag.
-For example a home decor shop might hold a photo contest for the best decorated Christmas tree in order to win a Christmas decor package.
-All users post their photo on Instagram and tag the business and include the unique hashtag.
+For example, a home decor shop might hold a photo contest for the best decorated Christmas tree in order to win a Christmas decor package.
+All users post their photos on Instagram and tag the business and include the unique hashtag.

-Some businesses choose to do the 12 days of Christmas giveaway, a spin off of the traditional story.
-By giving away an item for 12 days in a row they engagmenet is massive, and repeated every day.
+Some businesses choose to do the 12 days of Christmas giveaway, a spin-off of the traditional story.
+By giving away an item for 12 days in a row they engagement is massive and repeated every day.